fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 In this codelab you will need two virtual machines:

-1. A working Icinga2 instance (called server) that you can access via IcingaWeb2 GUI.
+1. A working Icinga2 instance (called server,master) that you can access via IcingaWeb2 GUI.
 If you do not have a running Icinga2 instance, please consult the Codelab **BITI IPM Lab - Icinga Installation** how to install Icinga2 on your local computer.

-2. A working Debian instance (called node) where you will install Icinga2 Agent software for remote monitoring.
+2. A working Debian instance (called node, client) where you will install Icinga2 Agent software for remote monitoring.
 Contact your instructor where to download it.
 Import the virtual machine by using the "Import Appliance" command of Virtual Box.

 Both virtual machines run on Debian 11 but the specification of the node instance differs from the server instance.
 First, the node instance has no GUI, all commands have to be executed on the console.
 Second, the hardware is limited to 1 CPU core with 1 GB Ram to ensure that you HostOS (= your laptop) will not be overloaded.